google/angle/doc/CaptureAndReplay.md

 ### Starting capture at an arbitrary frame
 In some scenarios, you don't know which frame you want to start on.
 You'll only know when target content is being rendered.
-For that we've added a trigger that can allow starting the capture at any time.
+For that we've added a trigger that can allow starting captures at any time.

 To use it, set the following environment variable, in addition to all the setup steps above.
 Set